Facebook Pixel How to Drag the Shutter for Creative Portrait Photography

 In the end

-Dragging the shutter for creative portraits.
+Dragging the shutter for creative portrait photos

 Dragging the shutter is not a complicated technique, but it is one that offers a wealth of opportunities if you like the effects it can provide.
-EXIF: Canon 5D Mk III, EF 50mm f/2.5 Macro, 50mm, 1 sec, f/9, ISO 100, Manual Mode, Spot Metering.

 Dragging the shutter with flash is a very easy technique to use, but it is unpredictable.
-That’s what makes it so fun.
+That’s what makes it so fun!
 No matter what you do, no two images will be alike, so experiment a lot and see what you can come up with.
 If you have an idea that you don’t think will work, try it anyway.
 You’ll never know until you do.

-Give this technique a try and share your results with us in the comments section below.
+Give this technique a try and share your results with us in the comments section below!

 Table of contents